18F/handbook/docs/09-security/incident-response-plan.md

 The next step is to assess the event.
 We need to answer two questions:

-* Is this an incident (i.e., did the thing we suspect happen actually happen?)
+* Is this an incident? (i.e., did the thing we suspect happen actually happen?)
 * If so, how severe is it?
 (This will determine how our response proceeds.)
+* Could the event have been triggered by an [external dependency](contingency-plan.md#external-dependencies)?

 To answer these questions, the IC should form a response team by DM'ing people in Slack.
 The response team should work to confirm the event and assess its impact.